 The first step when beginning a research assignment is to plan your strategy.
 We recommend starting by taking a minute to review the assignment, identify all relevant issues and developing a list of possible search terms.
 As you will see in all three strategies below, if you are not familiar with the legal issue, we always suggest starting with a secondary source to help you understand the context of the specific issue in the larger area of law, provide you with important phrases or terms or art, and direct you to the most important cases and statutes.
 You can find secondary sources by:

 A complete case law strategy involves using multiple search methods such as keyword searching, using a citator such as Shepard's and using the headnote or digest system.
 For full details, see the Case Research page of this guide, but in short when researching a common law issue:

 When researching statutes, it is important to start with the plain language of the statute.
 However, if you are researching a statutory issue, it is rare that the text of the statute alone will answer your research question.
 You will most likely need to look for cases interpreting the statute.
 For full details, see the Statutory Research page of this guide, but in short when researching a statutory issue:

-Researching administrative law most often refers to research regulations.
-Fortunately, regulations on Lexis and Westlaw are annotated in the same was as statutes, so the strategies for researching them is very similar.
+Researching administrative law most often refers to researching regulations.
+Fortunately, regulations on Lexis and Westlaw are annotated in the same way as statutes, so the strategies for researching them are very similar.
 For full details, see the Administrative Law page of this guide, but in short when researching a statutory issue:

 As part of a cost-effective research strategy, we recommend making use of the folders on Lexis, Westlaw and Bloomberg.
 If you are working in an environment where there are charges associated with viewing or downloading documents, saving them to a folder can save you from being a second time if you need to view them again in the future.
 But saving documents to a folder is also an good way to keep track of your work.
 Make use of the highlight and annotation tools to take note of why you are saving the documents.